 Step by step:

-Name the choices: the framing note ‘(long pause)’, and the reply ‘when I can walk down a street again’.
+Name the choices: the framing note ‘(looks away)’, and the reply ‘the person I was when I could still run’.

-Effect: the pause makes the answer feel heavy and honest; the reply hints at a watched, trapped life.
+Effect: the look away makes the answer feel raw and reluctant; the reply hints at loss that goes far beyond the sport.

-So what: keeping that pause in shapes our view — we read fame as a cost and the subject as weary, not ungrateful.
+So what: keeping that ‘(looks away)’ in shapes our view — we read the athlete as grieving a lost self, not just a lost game.

 Important: Don't retell what the text is about (‘it's about a bus cut’, ‘the reviewer disliked the film’).
 The marks are in how it informs, argues or entertains — the hook, the loaded word, the quoted line, the verdict.
 And never treat news, an interview or a review as plain truth: order, word choice and what's kept always carry a slant.